Frequently Asked Questions

 Any district ratepayer may attend a regular meeting of the district’s board of trustees.
 Meetings are generally held the third Wednesday of each month in the District office.
 We ask that anyone planning to attend please advise the Office Manager at least one week ahead of time in order that time for whatever issue they wish to discuss may be placed on the agenda.
 In camera meetings are not open to ratepayers.
 In camera meetings are limited to situations where the trustees are discussing issues related to the purchase or sale of land, legal issues or personnel matters.

-7. Who owns the fire hydrants in the District?
+7. Who maintains the fire hydrants in the District?

-All fire hydrants in the District are owned by the Salt Spring Island Fire Protection District.
-The District maintains them at the Fire District’s expense.
+All fire hydrants in the District are maintained by the District.

 Water Quality Related